OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Preliminaries

 \subsection{Federated Learning}

-Federated learning (FL) \cite{mcmahan2016federated, konevcny2016federated} is a new machine learning (ML) scheme with distributed optimization.
-In contrast to traditional centralized ML, many participants who provide training data train a global model on their own devices rather than sharing training data with a central server, which solves a variety of problems in the machine learning paradigm.
-For example, intuitively, there is no cost for the server to store and manage the sensitive data.
-The basic algorithm of FL, called \texttt{FedAVG} \cite{mcmahan2016federated}, trains models by repeating the steps of optimizing models in the local environment of the participants and updating the global model by aggregating the parameters of the locally trained models (e.g., taking a weighted average of gradient information over the number of training data).
-Additionally, \texttt{FedSGD} \cite{mcmahan2016federated} exchanges locally updated gradients based on distributed stochastic gradient descent (SGD).
-To make our position clear, we describe various related FL studies in detail in Section \ref{sec:related_works}.
+Federated learning (FL) \cite{mcmahan2016federated, konevcny2016federated} is a recent ML scheme with distributed optimization.
+The basic FL algorithm, called \texttt{FedAVG} \cite{mcmahan2016federated}, trains models by repeating model optimization steps in the local environment of the participants and updating the global model by aggregating the parameters of the locally trained models. \texttt{FedSGD} \cite{mcmahan2016federated} exchanges locally updated gradients based on distributed stochastic gradient descent.
+Overall, users are not required to share their training data with the server, which represents a major advantage over traditional centralized ML.

-\method trains a global model that satisfies central DP (CDP).
-CDP-FL \cite{geyer2017differentially, DBLP:conf/iclr/McMahanRT018, andrew2021nips, wei2020federated} assumes a \textit{trusted} server who accesses participants' raw data, privatizes the aggregated global model and publishes it to third parties.
-(Client-level) CDP-FL guarantees that it is probabilistically indistinguishable whether a client is participating in the training or not.
-It is defined as follows: \begin{definition}[(client-level) $(\epsilon, \delta)$-differential privacy \cite{DBLP:conf/iclr/McMahanRT018}] A randomized mechanism $\mathcal{M}:\mathcal{D}\rightarrow\mathcal{Z}$ satisfies $(\epsilon, \delta)$-DP if, for any two neighboring client sets $D, D' \in \mathcal{D}$ such that $D'$ differs from $D$ in at most one client and any subset of outputs $Z \subseteq \mathcal{Z}$, it holds that

-where $\mathcal{Z}$ corresponds to the final trained model and $\mathcal{M}(D)$ corresponds to the learning algorithm with perturbation (e.g., DP-SGD) that uses input client $D$'s training data to learn. \end{definition}

-In general, CDP-FL provides a good trade-off between privacy and utility (e.g., model accuracy) of differentially private models even at practical model scales \cite{DBLP:conf/iclr/McMahanRT018, andrew2021nips}.
-However, CDP-FL requires the server to access raw gradients, which leads to major privacy concerns on the server as the original data can be reconstructed even from the raw gradients \cite{zhu2020deep, zhao2020idlg}. \method addresses this issue by utilizing TEE's confidential computation.